Staying in a Traditional Santana House

 There aren’t any signposts but just keep walking and once you bear round to the right slightly you’ll see them on your left.
 It’s probably for the best they’re not signposted as there’d no doubt be a lot of tourists taking photos which would ruin the atmosphere.

-We’d definitely recommend staying in the traditional Santana houses for 1 or 2 nights; 3 maximum.
-Don’t go expecting luxury and all the frills.
+We’d definitely recommend staying in the Casas de Santana for 1 or 2 nights; 3 maximum.
+Don’t expect luxury and all the frills.
 They’re authentic and memorable and will absolutely add that little bit extra to your Madeira trip.

-We hope you’ve enjoyed our review on the traditional Santana houses.
-Have a look at some of the other Madeira guides below and if you have any questions or want to get in touch, feel free to leave a comment 🙂
+We hope you’ve enjoyed our review on staying in a traditional Santana house.
+Have a look at some of the other Madeira guides below and if you have any questions or want to get in touch, feel free to leave a comment.

 Leave a Comment